ESCOMP/mizuRoute/README.md

 ## Prerequisite
 To effectively work with mizuRoute, users and developers benefit from having the following working commands.
- 1. Linux commands.
+ 1. Linux commands (must).
- 2. Geographic Information System to develop and visualize river network data.
+ 2. python or similar other languages to analyze/visualize data, prepare for the input (must).
- 3. python or similar other languages to analyze/visualize data, prepare for the input.
+ 3. Geographic Information System to develop and visualize river network data (strongly desired).
  4. Modern Fortran (fortran 90 or later), if a user desires to change the codes.